-We already covered some of the minor parts like muntins but what actually make a sash?
+We already covered some of the minor parts like muntins but what actually makes a sash?
 To the left you can see a diagram that outlines the major pieces of your wood window sashes.

 - Stiles – These are the left and right pieces of a sash.
 They can suffer from mild to severe rot and may need to be replaced during restoration.

 - Rails – The top and bottom pieces of the sash.
-The bottom rail is typically the one that must be replaced because it sets directly on the sill and if water gets caught underneath, the rail can literally fall apart from rotting.
+The bottom rail is typically the one that must be replaced because it sets directly on the sill and if water gets caught underneath, the rail can literally fall apart from rot.

 - Meeting Rails – Getting more specific, this is the bottom rail on the upper sash and the top rail on the lower sash.
 Years of heavy condensation and a lack of proper sealing with paint or clear finish can cause these to get very soft and/or rot.